 oPatientPlus articles are written by UK doctors and are based on research evidence, UK and European Guidelines.
 They are designed for health professionals to use, so you may find the language more technical than the condition leaflets.

 Influenza is a major cause of morbidity and mortality each year in the UK.
 Vaccination has been available since the late 1960s.
 It is offered annually to patients aged 65, and all those aged 6 months and over in clinical risk groups identified by the Department of Health (DH).
-In addition, from September 2013 all 2-year-old children will be offered nasal influenza immunisation, with roll-out to pre-school and primary school children in 2014.
-Secondary schools will be piloted in 2014, with roll-out in 2015.

 A Cochrane review found that the available evidence regarding the safety, efficacy or effectiveness of influenza vaccines for people aged 65 years or older is of poor quality and provides no guidance.